-Spain is currently the world’s third largest wine producer (behind only France and Italy), and is most famous for its robust oak-aged Riojas, sweet Andalusian sherries and the refreshing sparkling Cavas of the Penedes region – whilst in the 21st century the up-and-coming wine regions of Navarro and La Mancha are adding new diversity to the country’s wine-making heritage.
-To complement its wine-making, Spain’s cuisine is a mouthwatering mix of traditional regional dishes – such as Basque pintxos, Galician pulpo, Valencian paella, and Creme de Catalana to name but a few – and innovative upscale cuisine.
-Indeed in the last 20 years many of the world’s most creative chefs have hailed from the Iberian peninsular, including the triple Michelin-starred Ferran Adria, the godfather of avant garde cuisine.
+Spain is currently the world’s third largest wine producer (behind only France and Italy), and is most famous for its robust oak-aged Riojas, multifaceted Andalusian sherries and the refreshing sparkling Cavas of the Penedes region – whilst in the 21st century the up-and-coming wine regions of Navarro and La Mancha are adding new diversity to the country’s wine-making heritage.
+To complement its diverse range of wines, Spain’s cuisine is a mouthwatering mix of traditional regional dishes – such as Basque pintxos, Galician pulpo (octopus), Valencian paella (rice), and Creme de Catalana (cream pudding) to name but a few – and innovative upscale cuisine.
+Indeed in the last 20 years many of the world’s most creative chefs have hailed from the Iberian peninsular.

-Here on our Spain Food & Wine Tours page we aim to introduce you to the different regions you might want to explore, and what you might find there, as well as hand pick some extensive multi-day vacations that will introduce you to the heart of Spanish wine and cuisine.
-Whether you want to spend your time enjoying guided wine tasting with the country’s top wine makers in sun-kissed vineyards, take a tapas tour of a dynamic city like Madrid or Barcelona, visit an eco-farm in Andalusia, learn how to cook an authentic paella with local chefs, go shopping in some of the world’s best food markets or go fine dining in Michelin-starred restaurants we will find the perfect tour for you.
-We’ve also searched for food and wine experiences that will also introduce you to the fascinating art, history and culture – and people – of this unique country.
+Whether you want to spend your time enjoying guided wine tasting with the country’s top wine makers in sun-kissed vineyards, take a tapas tour of a dynamic city like Madrid or Barcelona, visit an eco-farm in Andalusia, learn how to cook an authentic paella with local chefs, go shopping in some of the world’s best food markets or go fine-dining in Michelin-starred restaurants, we will find the perfect tour for you.
+We’ve also crafted food and wine experiences that will introduce you to the fascinating art, history and culture – and people – of this unique country.
 So buckle up… it’s going to be one hell of a ride!

 Madrilenos like to live life to the full, and those interested in exploring the world of Spanish cuisine will find the very best of it in the Spanish capital, from upscale dining to authentic tavernas.
 Stellar food and wine experiences in Madrid include guided tours of the city’s best tapas bars, gastronomic walks, food with wine pairings and the chance to learn how to cook Spanish specialties with renowned chefs.
 In between meals you’ll also get the chance to visit the world famous El Prado and La Reina Sofia museums and El Retiro park.
 Geographically-speaking Madrid is situated in the very heart of Spain, and from hence is the ideal starting point for day trips, or longer excursions to the wine regions of Ribera del Duero, Toledo and La Mancha.
 Here you will be able to partake in guided wine tastings, inspect the workings of the local wineries and see the grapes being grown and harvested on the vines in the vineyards themselves.